joednkn1/airflow-prometheus/README.md

 [![GitHub commit activity](https://img.shields.io/github/commit-activity/m/styczynski/airflow-dvc?style=flat-square)](https://github.com/styczynski/airflow-prometheus/commits/master)

 This package was developed by [@styczynski](https://github.com/styczynski/).
-<br/>**I am founder of biotech startup [Deepflare](https://deepflare.ai) and this project was created when I was co-founding the company to provide contributions to the public domain.**

 This is an [Airflow](https://airflow.apache.org/) extension that adds support for generating [Prometheus metrics](https://prometheus.io/).
 Package is extension of awesome [airflow-promtheus-exporter project](https://github.com/robinhood/airflow-prometheus-exporter) by [Robinhood](https://github.com/robinhood).